How to explore the tax benefits of homeownership

 Real estate taxes

-If you’ve taken on a big home improvement project, and took out a loan to help you finance the project, you’re likely able to deduct interest on it.
-This includes cash out refinance loans as well as home equity loans and HELOCs.
-Funds from the loan or cash-out refinance must be used to build or improve your home, or the interest is not deductible.
+If you’ve taken on a big home improvement project and took out a loan to help you finance the project, you’re likely able to deduct interest on it.
+This includes cash-out refinance loans as well as home equity loans and HELOCs.
+Funds from the loan or cash-out refinance must be used to build or improve your home for the interest to be tax-deductible.

-If you are self-employed as a small business owner, freelancer or contract worker, and you work primarily from a dedicated office in your house or apartment, you can probably claim the valuable home office deduction come tax time.
+If you are self-employed as a small business owner, freelancer or contract worker, and you work primarily from a dedicated office in your house or apartment, you might be able to claim the home office deduction come tax time.

-If you own or rent your dwelling and use part of your home for your business, you may be able to deduct business expenses tied to that use.
-Your home office has to be used “regularly and exclusively” as your “principal place of business.”
-So, no claiming the deduction while typing from your pillow-strewn bed or dining room table where you eat.
+If you own or rent your dwelling and use a designated part of your home for your business, you may be able to deduct business expenses tied to that use.

 What can you deduct, and how do you calculate the amount?

-You can deduct from your taxable income certain expenses that are directly and proportionally related to the cost of your home office, like rent, mortgage interest, utilities, painting and repairs.
+You could deduct from your taxable income certain expenses that are directly and indirectly related to the cost of your home office, like rent, mortgage interest, utilities, painting and repairs.
 You can also deduct the cost of supplies like computers and desks.

 It may seem obvious, but it’s important not to deduct expenses for any part of your home that is not regularly and exclusively used for business purposes.